How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 | READ MORE: The Most Profitable Lifestyle Blog Niches And Their Sub-Niches

-• What are popular niche blog categories?
-Check out Google Trends, Pinterest Trends, Quora, Reddit and social media.
+• What niche blog categories are showing long-term demand?
+Use tools like Google Trends, Pinterest Trends, Quora, Reddit and social media to spot demand before you create a blog.

 • What is my expertise?
-About which topics am I most passionate and knowledgeable?
+Which topics am I most passionate bout and knowledgeable enough to write about consistently?

 • Who is my audience?
-What kind of posts will interest them?
-What are their pain points and how can I help them (brainstorm them!)
+What posts will interest them?
+What problems do they need help with?
+Take time to brainstorm their pain points.

 | RELATED: How To Choose A Blog Niche That’s Profitable